-Area of Emphasis: PRE-NURSING & PHYSICAL THERAPY General Education courses selected from those listed for AA Degree on page 67.
+General Education courses selected from those listed for AA Degree on page 61.

-Specific Genera l Education Courses Sem.
+Specific Genera d Education Courses Sem.
 Hrs.

 SPC 1600 Speech 3

 SYG 2000 Sociology 3

 CHM 1045C College Chemistry I 4

 CHM 1046C College Chemistry II 4

-PCB 2011 Cell Biology 4
+PCB 2023 Cell Biology 4

-ZOO 1010C Zoology 4
+Z00 1010C Zoology 4

-Specialization C Courses
+Specialization Courses

 APB 1200C Anatomy and Physiology I 3

 APB 1201C Anatomy and Physiology II 3

 HUN 2001 Nutrition 3

 DEP 2004 Human Growth and Development 3

 PSY 2012 Psychology 3

 APB 1231C Introductory Microbiology 4

-^{}The proper selection of courses in this program is very important; therefore, any student planning to major in mursing at a junior or senior institution should get a catalog from the institution to which he/she is planning to transfer so that the necessary OWIC courses may be completed, in cooperation with a faculty advisor.
+The proper selection of courses in this program is very important; therefore, any student planning to major in nursing at a junior or senior institution should get a catalog from the institution to which he/she is planning to transfer so that the necessary OWJC courses may be completed, in cooperation with a faculty advisor.